shorepine/tulipcc/README.md

 - Capactive touch support (mouse on Tulip Desktop)
 - MIDI input and output
 - 500mA power usage including display, at medium display brightness, can last for hours on USB battery pack

-Tulip's "OS" is heavily based on the great work of [Micropython](https://micropython.org), which a lot of additions to support the Python REPL on screen and integrated into the display and sound system.

 ## Usage